Jerry Bruckheimer: Views on moviemaking

 When asked on what the film industry's obligation to an audience was, he responded, "We are in the transportation business.
 We transport audiences from one place to another."
 When asked why he makes films, he stated, "If I made films for the critics, or for someone else, I'd probably be living in some small Hollywood studio apartment."

 In a 1984 interview with the Los Angeles Times, Bruckheimer said, "We [he and Don Simpson] put together all the elements.
 We decide what aesthetic is right for a picture.
 We are as much a part of the process as the director."

 Personal life

 Bruckheimer has been married twice.
-His first wife was Bonnie Fishman Bruckheimer.
-As of 2006, he resides in Los Angeles with his second wife, novelist Linda Cobb Bruckheimer.
+His first wife was Bonnie Fishman Bruckheimer from 1969 until 1974.
+He resides in Los Angeles with his second wife, novelist Linda Cobb Bruckheimer who he married in 1993.
 He has one stepdaughter, Alexandra.
-The couple owns a farm in Bloomfield, Kentucky, about 20 mi southeast of Louisville, as well as another in Ojai, east of Santa Barbara.
+The couple own a farm in Bloomfield, Kentucky, about 20 mi southeast of Louisville, as well as another in Ojai, east of Santa Barbara.

-When asked about his favorite films, Bruckheimer named The Godfather (1972), The French Connection (1971), Good Will Hunting (1997), and The 400 Blows (1959).
+When asked about his favorite films, Bruckheimer named The Godfather (1972), The French Connection (1971), Good Will Hunting (1997) and The 400 Blows (1959).

 In May 2006, he was honored with a Doctorate of Fine Arts degree (DFA) from the University of Arizona's College of Fine Arts.